amonks/gbproxy/README.md

 # gifbooth proxy

 This is the gifbooth proxy server.
-It proxies for the [gifbooth client](https://github.com/amonks/gbclient)
+It proxies for the [gifbooth client](https://github.com/amonks/gbclient).

+Issues for this software are handled in the [gifbooth client repo](https://github.com/amonks/gbclient/issues)

 When this repository is pushed to, it automatically builds and deploys to [heroku](gifbooth-proxy.herokuapp.com).
 That build process usually takes about 4 seconds.